Congratulations, you’ve just set up an ecommerce store – now what?

 Don’t go too crazy here, as the more precisely that you can target your ad, the better your results will be across the social network.

 If you pick too many varying interests, you might be showing ads to a large number of people.

 If you can be sure that your ads are precisely targeted, you can then rule out targeting as a potential cause, when trying to work out why an ad campaign isn’t producing results.

 Next you get to pick ‘Placements.’

-Note: There’s the option here to place Instagram ads.
+Note: There’s the option here to place Instagram ads in the news feed.

 Though it sometimes helps to create specific ad campaigns designed just for Instagram, you should be okay leaving it selected here.
-If you achieve mediocre results, you can deselect it later.
+If you achieve mediocre conversion rate results, you can deselect it later.

 Next, you have to decide on ‘Budgeting’ and how much you want to pay.
 Pick a daily budget that you’re comfortable with and make it so that your ads start running right away.

 When it comes to the ‘Bid amount,’ choose the ‘Manual’ option and then input a relatively small figure.
 This is to make sure that Facebook is not overcharging you.
 This helps to ensure that you’re not overspending on ads.

 This makes it so that you’re charged only when people click on your ad, not based on how many times it is shown – giving you better control over your spend.